 Tent Waterproofing in wet weather – tropical rains and condensation

 Even if you’re camping in hot summer weather, you might still want a tent with good rain protection in case conditions change.
-You also want a tent with a high levels of breathability to stop the tent getting muggy and condensation forming.
+You also want tents with a high levels of breathability to stop tents getting muggy and condensation forming.

 Keeping your tent Dry in Monsoons

 The Kodiak tent is also your best bet for keeping dry in hot and humid tropical climates and heavy rain.
-Its canvas body is waterproof, and you won’t get condensation on the inside walls like with synthetic materials.
+Its canvas body means it is a waterproof tent, and you won’t get condensation on the inside walls like with synthetic materials.